HO Scale MLW RS-18 Locomotive

 One of the most requested locomotives in Rapido’s history, the MLW RS-18 has been something of a labour of love for us because nearly all of us here at Rapido need them for our layouts!
 We’ve really gone crazy on the road specific details and, of course, we couldn’t make MLW’s classic Canadian roadswitcher without offering the entire fleet of Canadian National Tempo conversions, complete with Hawker-Siddeley Tempo cars!

 Like many of our locomotive projects, our designers started with a 3D laser scan of the real thing.
 This means for the first time ever our Alco/MLW roadswitcher has the correct hood radius and main dimensions.

-The RS-18s come installed with standard Dofasco Type B trucks or lightweight trucks as appropriate.
+The RS-18s come installed with standard Dofasco Type B trucks or one of two types of Canadian Steel Foundry (CSF) lightweight trucks, as appropriate.
 The long and short hood details correctly replicate the differences between CN and CP locomotives as well as changes that occured between various build groups.
 We’ve even made two different frame widths to replicate this never before offered feature!